hooymana/Brooks_Task/README.md

 Within Assets create an Artwork, Scripts, Prefab, Sounds and Scenes folder

-SETTING UP SOUNDS.

-In the Sounds folder place the pick up crystal and pick up artifact here.

-Drag the pick up crystal sound to the coin collect sound box in the player 1 - player 2 script GUI in the hierarchy and the artifact pick up sound into the goal box of the player 1 - player 2 script GUI.

 SETTING UP ARTWORK - SCREEN SHOULD BE IN GAME VIEW

 Download the player-sprites and block-sprites .png files and place in the Artwork folder.